This article originally appeared in the January/February 2011 issue.

 When I’m sitting down to write a poem, I’m not thinking of anyone.
 I’m not thinking about how it will be received.
 I’m not thinking it will make people happy or it will inspire them.
 I’m in a whole other world.
 A world of complete solitude.
 But when I’m writing a song, I imagine performing it.
 I imagine giving it.
 It’s a different aspect of communication.
 It’s for the people.

 I write songs when I’m by myself, like walking along the beach, and a song comes in my head.
-Or I wake up from a dream, like “Blakean Year.”
+Or I wake up from a dream, like with “Blakean Year.”
 I often write songs out of dreams, and take them to my musicians to help me.
 Sometimes I write melodies that are too complex and I can’t find them on the guitar, because I only know about eight chords.
 So I take them to Lenny [Kaye] or [bassist] Tony [Shanahan] and they transcribe them into a song.

 “Free Money” came to me walking down St. Mark’s at three in the morning.
 It was pre-dawn, but it was so light in New York City, and it came to me and I sang it to Lenny.
 He structured it and found the proper chords, and we made a song.
 It was one of our earliest songs.